Why has Pakistan developed tactical nuclear weapons? Major Gen PK Sehgal explains

-New Delhi, Nov 13: Pakistan keeps threatening India with tactical nuclear weapons and Islamabad has on various occasions said that it would hesitate to use them if Indian forces attempt to enter its territory.
+New Delhi, Nov 13: Pakistan keeps threatening India with tactical nuclear weapons and Islamabad has on various occasions said that it would not hesitate to use them if Indian forces attempt to enter its territory.
 We spoke to Defence and strategic matters expert Major General PK Sehgal to get a better understanding about these weapons and how Pakistan intends to use them.

-Maj Gen Sehgal told OneIndia that Pakistan has developed tactical nuclear weapons primarily to deal with what is called as India's cold start doctrine.
+Major General Sehgal told OneIndia that Pakistan has developed tactical nuclear weapons primarily to deal with what is called as India's cold start doctrine.
 He said that Pakistan cannot match up with India in conventional warfare and hence they have developed tactical nuclear weapons.

 Also Read | Pakistan's tactical nukes: What are the options for India?